 We generally recognize revenues from our SaaS solutions ratably over the duration of the contract, which typically range from one to three years.
 As a result, a substantial majority of our quarterly revenues from our SaaS solutions are generated from contracts entered into during prior periods.
 Consequently, a decline in new contracts in any quarter may not affect our results of operations in that quarter, but could reduce our revenues from our SaaS solutions in future quarters.
 Additionally, the timing of renewals or non-renewals of a contract during any quarter may only affect our financial performance in future quarters.
 For example, the non-renewal of a contract late in a quarter will have minimal impact on revenues from our SaaS solutions for that quarter but will reduce such revenues in future quarters.
 Accordingly, the effect of significant declines in sales of our solutions may not be reflected in our short-term results of operations, which would make these reported results less indicative of our future financial results.
-By contrast, a non-renewal occurring early in a quarter may have a significant negative impact on revenues from our SaaS solutions for that quarter and we may not be able to offset a decline in such revenues with revenues from our SaaS solutions.
+By contrast, a non-renewal occurring early in a quarter may have a significant negative impact on revenues from our SaaS solutions for that quarter and we may not be able to offset a decline in such revenues with revenues from new contracts entered into in the same quarter.
+In addition, we may be unable to adjust our costs in response to reduced revenues from our SaaS solutions.
 These factors may cause significant fluctuations in our results of operations and cash flows, may make it challenging for an investor to predict our performance and may prevent us from meeting or exceeding the expectations of research analysts or investors, which in turn may cause our stock price to decline.